 As a general rule, the treble connections are usually reckoned to produce better sound quality than the bass connections.
 However, in many cases, we find that a diagonal connection produces the most musically coherent sound.
 To do this, connect the positive (+) speaker cable to the positive treble connection and the negative speaker cable (-) to the negative bass connection.
 So in effect, the cable is connected diagonally.
 This is quick, easy and fun to do and the results are easy to hear.

-There is another very easy way of making a big improvement to sound quality when single wiring bi-wireable speakers.
-Most bi-wireable speakers are supplied with gold-plated links that join the two positive and the two negative connections together.
-Replacing these with either short runs of the speaker cable you are using or better still with dedicated links, produces a genuinely surprising improvement, particularly across the treble frequencies.
+Most bi-wireable speakers are supplied with gold-plated links that join the two positive and the two negative connections together so they can be single-wired.
+Another easy lift in sound quality can be achieved by replacing these with either short runs of the speaker cable you are using, or better still with dedicated links.
+A genuinely surprising improvement can result, particularly across the treble frequencies.

 No matter what type or level of system you have, be it home cinema, hi-fi or a cute all in one unit, it is never a bad idea to periodically unplug and clean all the connections.
 Doing this once every six months will keep your system performing at its absolute best.
 Unplug everything from the mains, disconnect the interconnects and speaker cables and clean all the relevant plugs and sockets with a proprietary contact cleaner.
 We use Caig De-oxit or Blue Horizon Clean-IT.